Dental Hygiene Program Frequently Asked Questions

 No, not at this time.

-Question 16: Can this curriculum be used to further advance my education towards a baccalaureate degree?
+Question 15: Can this curriculum be used to further advance my education towards a bachelor's degree?

 Dental Hygiene classes are generally held during daytime hours but may include evening classes.
 Science support courses and general education requirements may be taken during the evenings, on weekends, or possibly through televised or online courses.
 Refer to the EFSC course schedules for availability during a specific term.